vedi/cocos2dx-store/README.md

 ##### JS

 `Soomla.StoreInventory` and `Soomla.StoreInfo` are important storage and metadata classes you should use when you want to perform all store operations:
-* `Soomla.StoreInventory` is a convenience class to let you perform operations on `Soomla.VirtualCurrencies` and `Soomla.VirtualGood`s.
-Use it to fetch/change the balances of `Soomla.VirtualItem`s in your game (using their ItemIds!)
+* `Soomla.StoreInventory` is a convenience class to let you perform operations on `Soomla.VirtualCurrencies` and `Soomla.Models.VirtualGood`s.
+Use it to fetch/change the balances of `Soomla.Models.VirtualItem`s in your game (using their ItemIds!)
 * `Soomla.StoreInfo` is where all meta data information about your specific game can be retrieved.
 It is initialized with your implementation of `Soomla.IStoreAssets` and you can use it to retrieve information about your specific game.

 The on-device storage is encrypted and kept in a SQLite database.
 SOOMLA has a [cloud-based](http://dashboard.soom.la) storage service (The SOOMLA Highway) that allows this SQLite to be synced to a cloud-based repository that you define.